Skip to main content

 5

-Tell me about a time you made a design decision that turned out wrong.
-What did you do?
+Tell me about a design decision you made on a feature that turned out wrong.
+What did you do when you discovered it?

 What to listen for